ENSEMBLE WIENER CAMMERSTYL

 European influences of the late baroque trio sonata from Italy and Germany as well as the early classical accompanied piano sonata from France lead to the emergence of the piano trio in the second half of the 18th century.
 In the cultural melting pot of Vienna, this new genre thrived and radiated back to Europe as a trend-setting role model.

-Wiener Cammerstyl juxtaposes forgotten composers such as Johann Schobert and Anton Eberl and rarely performed authors such as Johann Christian Bach and Ignaz Pleyel with the famous masters Joseph Haydn, Wolfgang Amadeus Mozart and Ludwig van Beethoven.
+Wiener Cammerstyl juxtaposes forgotten composers such as Anton Eberl und Franciszek Lessel and rarely performed authors such as Johann Nepomuk Hummel with the famous masters Joseph Haydn, Wolfgang Amadeus Mozart and Ludwig van Beethoven.

 Supposedly familiar works appear in a completely new light against the background of their forgotten musical environment.
 Unlike conventional concert programmes, Cammerstyl does not present the works of Viennese Classicism as forerunners of later epochs.
 Rather, these works are considered to be the culminations of a self-contained development that stretches from the early Classic to the early 19th century.